aaravr/martian-robots/README.md

 ```

-Once the input is process the response is show in the following format:
+Once the input is processed the response is shown in the console, in the following format:

 - Case 1: Successful navigation to the target position